LabVIEW-Community-CI-CD/open-source/README.md

-# LabVIEW Community CI/CD — Unified Dispatcher
+# Unified LabVIEW Action

-PowerShell-based actions for LabVIEW build and test tasks exposed through a single dispatcher script.
+Unified LabVIEW Action is a composite GitHub Action that dispatches LabVIEW CI/CD tasks via PowerShell.
 See the [documentation site](https://open-source-actions.github.io/open-source-actions/) for setup and action reference.
 The [quickstart](docs/quickstart.md) shows a full example and [Unified Dispatcher](docs/UnifiedDispatcher.md) describes how the dispatcher works.
 For an overview of the project's architecture, see [docs/architecture.md](docs/architecture.md).

 ## Prerequisites